Dragonmystic707/exalted-reincarnated/docs/System/Sorcery_and_Necromancy.md

 which represent the usage of external Essence to twist and conjure the mechanics of the world into the shapes needed for the Spell.

-**Sorcerous Motes** are pulled *exclusively* from the **Peripheral Mote** Pool--meaning that using a spell will always agitate the Anima Banner.
+**Sorcerous Motes** follow much the same rules as normal motes—they may be pulled from the Personal or Peripheral Mote pools at choice

-As well, shaping Sorcerous Motes is *not instantaneous*.
-There is a distinct time of starting to Shape the Spell, to the ending and release of the spell.
+The difference is that using Sorcery is *not instantaneous*.
+There is a distinct passage of time from starting a spell to casting and releasing it unto the world.

-Lastly, Sorcerous Motes are *unique* to the Spell that is being cast--you cannot swap which Spell is being cast midway through Shaping the Motes.

-### Non-Combat Casting

-In all non-combat scenes (including Encounters), casting a spell takes two Actions: one to Shape, and the next to release the Spell.

-In essence, all characters get a full action to react to a spell being cast.
+This means that characters, on noticing that a Spell is starting to be cast, will have the chance to react before the Spell has finished.
+In scenes, (such as an Encounter), this is two Actions: one to Shape the spell, the next to release it.

+As a note: Sorcerous Motes are unique to the very spell they are being shaped for.
+It is not possible to start “Shaping Motes” for a generic spell and switch which spell is released.

 ### Combat Casting

-Casting in the time-regimented Combat Scene is handled more granularly by taking **Shape Motes** Action
+Casting in Combat requires a bit more granularity, and is handled through the Special Maneuver called **Shape Motes,** and then the Decisive action of **Cast Spell**.

 #### Shape Motes

-**Primary Action
-Impulse Cost**: 0

 Roll (Intelligence + Sorcery).
-You may shape up to that number of Peripheral Motes into the Spell's Sorcerous Motes.
+You may shape up to that number of your Motes into Spell’s Sorcerous Motes.

-The Anima Banner immediately flares according to how many Peripheral Motes have been shaped in this action.
+Shaping Motes is a messy affair, the force required to twist the flows of the world will often cast off essence into the world—a talented Sorcery will know how to use these sparks of sorcery to perform Stunt Maneuvers.

+#### *Cast Spell*

-Once all Sorcerous Motes of the Spell have been gathered, the Spell immediately takes effect, and the Anima Flare will jump to the total cost of the Spell.
+Once all Sorcerous Motes of the Spell have been gathered, the Sorcery may take the Decisive Action to Cast the Spell, as according to its Spell description.

 Countermagic
 ------------